 - Cecina: air-dried smoked beef from the north of Castile and León.
 Often served thinly sliced.
 Cecina de León is protected by the EU’s PGI (Protected Geographical Indication) label.

 - Chorizo: spicy sausage, the Spanish classic.
 Seasoned with pimentón – smoked paprika – which gives it the characteristic red colour.
 Chorizo dulce is made with sweet (dulce) paprika.
-Chorizo Riojano, from the Rioja region in northern Spain, has the EU PGI label
+Chorizo Riojano, from the Rioja region in northern Spain, has the EU PGI label.
+Chorizo de cerdo ibérico is made with pork from ibérico pigs – a much more intense flavour.
+Pricier too!

-- Fuet: a thin, dry cured sausage of pork, seasoned with garlic and pepper and originally from Catalonia.
+- Fuet: a delicious thin, dry cured sausage of pork, seasoned with garlic and pepper.
+Originally from Catalonia, but you can buy it pretty much anywhere in Spain.

-- Jamón: Spanish ham is amazing, the best in the world (at least, I think so!)
+- Jamón Ibérico: Spanish ibérico ham is amazing, the best in the world (at least, I think so!).
+Ibérico ham comes only from ibérico pigs and from a strictly designated part of western Spain.
+The finest is jamón de bellota (acorns) – the pigs are fed on acorns in the autumn which gives their meat a special flavour.
 So good, it deserves a blog post all to itself!
 Read “how to buy the best jamón in Spain“ here.

 - Jamón de York: the closest you’ll get to British sliced ham.
 But why bother?
 And why York?
 No idea.

 - Morcilla: black pudding, made with pig’s blood, rice, onions and spices.
 Another Spanish classic.
-Recipes vary from place to place.
+Spicier than the British black pudding.
+Recipes vary from place to place, though morcilla from Burgos in Northern Spain is the best known.
 Often used in cooking.

 - Morcilla Blanca: white pudding with pork.
 Similar to morcilla, but without the blood.